 Similarly, using Avios on Qantas between Australian cities is an equally great value!
 Remember, Qantas is in the Oneworld Alliance and can be booked with BA Avios.
 You can fly from Sydney to Melbourne or the Gold Coast for just 4.5k Avios!

 Short-haul value can also be found in Africa.
 Consider Johannesburg to Capetown for just 7.5k Avios one-way.

 But, short-haul flights aren’t the only valuable rewards…

 Because BA is distance-based, there may be some situations where it would seem counter-intuitive to consider using Avios.
 (The world is actually a lot smaller than we think!)

 - You can fly from 5 Eastern U.S. airports, NYC-JFK, Newark, Boston, Hartford, and Chicago to Ireland for just 13k Avios one-way off-peak.
 (Peak is 20k one-way.)

 - Using Avios miles from western cities like Portland, Seattle, San Diego, Phoenix, and Los Angeles, you can book a round-trip flight to Hawaii for only 25k round trip.
 This is a total steal!

 - Similarly, you can fly Los Angeles to Tokyo, Japan for just 25k Avios one-way.
 Plus, you’d get to fly partner Japan Airlines known for their high level of quality, service, and comfort.

-British Airways is a valuable Oneworld partner.
+British Airways is a valuable Oneworld partner and their Avios currency is easy to earn via flexible point transfers and the British Airways Visa Signature card.
 Their distance-based award chart can return a great value when maximized effectively and play a strategic role in achieving your travel goals.